Aluminium is named

 Aluminium Façade

 In 1952 the construction of the 30 floor United Nations Headquarters in New York was complete.
-This was the first building in the world designed to feature a translucent façade made of glass and aluminium section.
+This was the first building in the world designed to feature a translucent façade made of glass and aluminium sections.

 1952